lukmanaj/biostats_practice/README.md

 A project long overdue.

-Will be up and running after Ramadan and Zad.
+Will be up and running after Ramadan and Zad in sha Allah